 In my research, I am using in vitro techniques to analyze the consequences of compound’s accumulation in cells and their binding to biological membranes.
-I am looking at how these compounds affect various processes in cells, physiological functions of membranes and extracellular membrane vesicles.
+I am looking at how these compounds affect various processes in cells, physiological functions of membranes and extracellular membrane vesicles, especially in the context of immune system and inflammation.
 In collaboration, we do structure-property relationship studies to improve detection and prediction of accumulating chemicals.

 EU-ToxRisk – An Integrated European ‘Flagship’ Programme Driving Mechanism-based Toxicity Testing and Risk Assessment for the 21st century (2016-2022) - collaborator